-SVSI's N-Series line of Networked AV products offer large seamless matrix switching and video-over-IP content distribution for professional AV dealers.
+SVSI's Networked AV products offer large seamless matrix switching and video-over-IP content distribution for professional AV dealers.
 Our Networked AV solutions provide unsurpassed video and audio quality at bandwidths appropriate to any network segment or link.
-Matrix switches as large as 1200x800 have been constructed on a house network using SVSI Networked AV products.
-Alternatively, many customers choose to deploy N-Series systems on a physically separate network in order to keep video traffic separate from production data or voice.
-In this latter case, one option for control is to put the control system on the house network and connect it to an N-Command N8002 Controller to allow for control of the N-Series system from their main corporate network.
+Matrix switches as large as 1200x800 have been constructed on a house network using SVSI's Networked AV products.
+Alternatively, many customers choose to deploy SVSI systems on a physically separate network in order to keep video traffic separate from production data or voice.
+In this latter case, one option for control is to put the control system on the house network and connect it to an SVSI N-Command N8002 Controller to allow for control of the SVSI system from their main corporate network.
 Items can be purchased through our network of domestic and international authorized partners.